csc-training/high-level-gpu-programming/exercises/sycl/09-interoperability/Readme.md

 This method allows to enqueue into the SYCL queue the work done by calling an external library.
 The `cuda/hip stream` information can be extracted from an `in-order` queue via the `get_native_queue()` method.
 Using this one can sumbit kernels on a queue, make an asychronous call to cuBlas, and continue the work with the results by submitting more kernels to the same queue.
 This equivalent to submitting work to the same cuda/hip stream.

 ### Integrating the different approches into the same code.
-Calling external libraries in SYCL is not portable, however in some cases in unavoidable.
-One way to handle this situation is via the conditional compilation.
-All posible cases are in the same code, but depending on the given flags only the relevant parts of the code are compiled.
+Integrating different approaches into the same codebase can be challenging due to portability concerns.
+Conditional compilation based on compilation flags can be used to selectively include relevant parts of the code for specific hardware targets.
+This approach allows maintaining a single codebase while supporting multiple hardware configurations.

 We start with the headers:
 ```